0ryz/18membergc/readme.md

 # Pro GC
 get 18 members in a gc with a selfob whaat!?

+# requirements
+python
+brain

-# how use
+# how to use
-first install python

-then install brain

-then do pip install discord.py-self

-pip install bitches

-pip install colorama
+pip install -r requirements.txt

 change the token in the file